WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 # Lab 1 - Routing Returning Callers

 ## Story
-> If a customer calls back into the contact center after a dropped call, missed callback, or to continue their original call within ten minutes of the call ending, we are going to prioritize their call in the queue and deliver the call summary to the agent.
+> When a customer calls back into the contact center within ten minutes of their last call ending, we can assume there was a dropped call, missed callback, or they need additional assistance from their last interaction.
+We are going to prioritize their call in the queue and deliver the call summary to the agent.

 ### High Level Explanation
 1. New call comes into the flow
 2. Call the Search API to check if the ANI (caller's number) had a call which ended in the last 10 minutes
-3. If the caller had a call which ended within the last 10 minutes, We will play a message and will queue the call with a higher priority so they will get assigned to the next available agent.
+3. If the caller had a connected call which ended within the last 10 minutes, we will play a message and will queue the call with a higher priority so they will get assigned to the next available agent.
 4. If the caller did not end a call with the contact center in the previous 10 minutes, we will queue the call normally

 ---